Qilululu/Predicting-Potential-Customers-for-Arvato/README.md

 **Python Packages**
 *I simply use pandas, numpy and so on to compute and process data.
 *I use sklearn, specificly preprocessing methods, PCA, and Kmeans to finish unsupervised learning and utilize XGBoost to build supervised learning model.
+*In another type I wrote neural networks for model training in pytorch, but it is not listed in this project.